IHE/RAD.IMR/input/pagecontent/volume-1.md

 #### XX.1.1.1 Report Creator <a name="ReportCreator"> </a>

 Report Creators encode diagnostic reports with multimedia content for a service request.
-Report Creators may also support retrieve displayable multimedia report request if one or more displayable reports are hosted by itself and accessible via a URL.
+Report Creators may also support retrieve pre-rendered multimedia report request if one or more pre-rendered reports are hosted by itself and accessible via a URL.

 Report Creators may support multiple rendering of the multimedia reports for different consumers (e.g. simple consumers that do not render the detailed multimedia contents on its own, or external consumers that do not have access to stuides inside the enterprise firewall),